 Flour builds refineries, oil pipelines, compressor stations and a full range of petrochemical facilities.
 They are currently doing design work on several pipeline projects in the United States, and recently signed a contract to build a large LNG (liquefied natural gas) export project in Canada.

 Although Energy and Chemicals will likely be the main driver of Flour’s growth for the next five years, Infrastructure, even though flat for the past few years, should experience growth going forward as we begin to replace our aging infrastructure in the United States and Western Europe and as middle class growth in India and The Asia Pacific require new construction.

-In the second quarter of this year 12% of Fluor’s revenue, and 4% of its profit, came from this sector.
-Fluor’s Government group partners with a number of U.S. government agencies, including the Departments of Defense, Energy, Labor, Homeland Security and the national security, to help them operate more effectively and efficiently.
+In the second quarter of this year 12% of Fluor corporation’s revenue, and 4% of its profit, came from this sector.
+Fluor corporation’s Government group partners with a number of U.S. government agencies, including the Departments of Defense, Energy, Labor, Homeland Security and the national security, to help them operate more effectively and efficiently.
 The group provides logistics services, base and facilities operations and maintenance, contingency response, and environmental and nuclear services.

 Heavy commercial construction is, and always we be, a cyclical business and heavily dependent on growth in the global economy.
-Fluor’s stock, as with other companies in this sector, will be volatile.
-Fluor’s long term record has been good, with earnings growth of 13% per year for the last ten years.
+Fluor corporation’s stock, as with other companies in this sector, will be volatile.
+Fluor corporation’s long term record has been good, with earnings growth of 13% per year for the last ten years.
 But, because of the cyclic nature of this business, in order enjoy a decent return, the investor will have to be patient enough to hold on during the down cycles.